-Duct tape can be used in so many ways and is one survival item you won’t want to forget about.
+Duct tape can be used in so many ways and is one of the most useful survival items you won’t want to forget about.
 You can use it when building your shelter or weapons (e.g. spears), repairing torn clothes or other items, and so much more.

-Even though duct tape can be a little heavy, its many uses makes it worth bringing along.
+Even though duct tape can be a little heavy, its many uses make it worth bringing along.